Aquafina-water-bottle/jp-mining-note/docs/docs/setupanki.md

 # Updating Anki

-It is highly recommended that you are using the latest Anki version (or as close as you can get to the latest Anki version), as the note is primarily tested and maintained on the latest versions of Anki.
+It is highly recommended that you are using the latest Anki version (or as close as you can get to the latest Anki version).
-Additionally, it is recommended to use the Qt6 version of Anki if possible.
+This includes using the Qt6 version instead of Qt5 if possible.

+Using the latest version of Anki is recommended for the following reasons:

+* The note is primarily tested and maintained on the latest versions of Anki.
+* There are a few minor but known bugs that this note type has with older Anki versions.
+    These bugs do not exist in newer Anki versions.

 Worst case scenario, if any essential add-ons no longer work, **you can always downgrade back** to your current version.